-CAUTION: The Extend Capture Area distance should not be larger than your Distance to Surface (DtS).
-If this happens and a strict geofence is enabled, no photos will be captured of objects that are located in the capture area beyond the DtS.
+CAUTION: During a 3D Capture or a Tower Capture, Modify Scan Volume distance should not be larger than your Distance to Surface (DtS).
+If this happens and a Strict Geofence is enabled, no photos will be captured of objects that are located in the capture area beyond the DtS.